Xfers/docs/source/index.md

 The **Xfers Core API** provides a set of simple RESTFUL APIs to allow businesses to integrate internet banking and credit card payments(coming soon) into your business or applications.

-You will make use of the Xfers Core API to manage your own account pragmatically.
+You will make use of the Xfers Core API to manage your own account programmatically.

 **Xfers Connect** is for accepting payments on behalf of others, think of this as a super user that can manage and create accounts on the behalf of others.